Welcome to Nashville Permaculture!

 Our teaching methods are interactive, creative, and designed to provide a low-stress and enjoyable experience for students.
-Both the Introduction to Permaculture course and the full Permaculture Design Course follow the official guidelines for teaching Permaculture as directed by Bill Mollison and David Holmgren (creators of the Permaculture Design concept).
+Both the Introduction to Permaculture course and the full Permaculture Design Course follow the official guidelines for teaching Permaculture as directed by Bill Mollison and David Holmgren (creators of Permaculture Design).
 The 72-hour PDC course follows the topics covered in Mollison’s book, Permaculture: A Designer’s Manual, the foundation text of Permaculture Design.

 To learn more, please see our Courses and Workshops page here.